Edison, New Jersey: Public schools

 J.P.
 Stevens High School (2,643; 9–12, from Adams and Wilson).

 J.P.
 Stevens was the 80th-ranked public high school in New Jersey out of 328 schools statewide in New Jersey Monthly magazine's September 2012 cover story on the state's "Top Public High Schools", after being ranked 65th in 2010 out of 322 schools listed, while Edison High School was ranked 174 in 2012 and 169 in 2010.
 According to U.S. News & World Report in 2016, J.P.
 Stevens ranked 41st within New Jersey and 905th nationally, while Edison H.S. ranked 59th and 2,015th.

-The community is also served by the Greater Brunswick Charter School, a K–8 charter school serving students from Edison, Highland Park, Milltown and New Brunswick.
+The community is also served by the Greater Brunswick Charter School, a K–8 charter school serving students from Edison, Highland Park, Milltown, and New Brunswick.
 As of the 2021–22 school year, the school had an enrollment of 399 students and 32.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

 Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.
 Middlesex College is home to Edison Academy Magnet School.

 Private schools

-St. Thomas Aquinas High School (9–12), St. Helena School (Pre-K–8) and St. Matthew School (Pre-K–8) operate under the supervision of Roman Catholic Diocese of Metuchen.
+St. Thomas Aquinas High School (9–12), St. Helena School (Pre-K–8), and St. Matthew School (Pre-K–8) operate under the supervision of Roman Catholic Diocese of Metuchen.
 Jewish schools in the township, which all operate independently, include Rabbi Jacob Joseph School, Rabbi Pesach Raymon Yeshiva (Pre-K–8, founded in 1945) and Yeshiva Shaarei Tzion (Pre-K–8, opened in 1992).

 Other private schools in Edison include Lakeview School (for children ages 3–21 with disabilities), Our Lady of Peace School and Wardlaw-Hartridge School (Pre-K–12, founded in 1882).

-In 1998, the Huaxia Edison Chinese School, which teaches in Simplified Chinese on Sunday afternoons, was established in Thomas Jefferson Middle School, subsequently relocating to Herbert Hoover Middle School.
+In 1998, the Huaxia Edison Chinese School, which teaches in Simplified Chinese on Sunday afternoons, was established at Thomas Jefferson Middle School and subsequently relocated to Herbert Hoover Middle School.
 Huaxia currently resides in Edison High School.
-However, many families from Taiwan send their children to Edison Chinese School, located at John Adams Middle School, or Tzu Chi, located at Woodrow Wilson Middle School.
+However, many families from Taiwan send their children to Edison Chinese School at John Adams Middle School or to Tzu Chi at Woodrow Wilson Middle School.
 These schools both teach Traditional Chinese.
 J.P.
-Stevens High School offers Mandarin Chinese and Standard Hindi as an elective language for students who are interested in learning it.
+Stevens High School offers Mandarin Chinese and Standard Hindi as elective languages for students interested in learning them.